30 Dec Why does carbon accounting matter?

 In order to account for your carbon emissions, you will need to do your due diligence by paying attention to what your business is doing on a day-to-day basis to either help or hurt the environment.
 There are government agencies that regulate these things for larger business, but smaller businesses may not be subject to such mandates.
 As such, it is the responsibility of the business owner or managers to consider their emissions of carbon.

 How do you do that?
 You may not have the time or skill to really delve into carbon accounting on your own, and that is fine.
 All that is required is a desire to seek help.
-There is software that you can purchase to help you become aware of your carbon footprint, to account for it and be aware as a business owner.
+There is software that you can purchase to help you become aware of your carbon footprint, to account for it and be aware as a business owner or manager.
 There are also consultants who would be more than happy to help with this process.
 A small amount of research on the internet will surely lead you to these resources.

 But why does it matter?
 Well, there are few answers to that:

 - Your carbon footprint is ultimately a major performance indicator of your social responsibility results.
 Employees and customers alike know that carbon is the primary source of global warming, which in itself is one one the most critical danger faced in the 21st century.

 - Carbon footprint is also important to your shareholders.
 Shareholders ultimately know that a business with high carbon emission is not only unlikely to survive by poor reputation but is also likely to be under poor management.
 Large carbon emissions are often synonym to lack of optimization and high ROI investment in other technologies.